psykomal/kvrs/README.md

 - [x] Basic [Size-tiered Compaction](https://opensource.docs.scylladb.com/stable/kb/compaction.html#size-tiered-compaction-strategy-stcs)
 - [x] Server and CLI Client
 - [x] Server with threadpool using Custom Thread Pool and Rayon
-- [x] Raft Integration + Actix-web server
+- [x] Raft Integration (using openraft) + Actix-web server
-- [x] Benchmarks with Sled Engine (PS: Sled absolutely blows this out of the water)
+- [x] Benchmarks with Sled Engine (PS: Sled absolutely blows the custom KVstore out of the water)
+- [ ] Integrate with raft-rs instead of openraft (openraft seems to be breaking at high load)
 - [ ] Benchmarks for Raft Integration using locust